|Screenwriter's Retreat at Sundance

 We will plumb your creative depths and help expand your creative power.
 We will review key micro spec writing and revising issues, and you will see ways to improve your dialogue and narrative description.
 We will address Act 2 problems, character arcs, directing the camera without camera directions, and other relevant revising issues.
 We will also review what studio readers look for in a screenplay and what makes a script salable.

-Today (and throughout your time at Sundance) you can dig in and write, revise, reflect, read the work of others, chat with fellow writers, work on any retreat assignments, meet with me privately, and explore the natural surroundings.
-Some may wish to take Ray's Lift or hike to Stewart Falls.
-See photos of a previous year's hike.
-For other free time ideas, click here.
+Throughout your time at Sundance, you can dig in and write, revise, reflect, read the work of others, chat with fellow writers, work on any retreat assignments, meet with me privately, and explore the natural surroundings.

 REGISTRATION DEADLINERegistration is limited to only 15 writers, so early registration is strongly suggested.
 The retreat sells out fast every year.